upstash/chatbox/README.md

 # ChatBox Widget for Next.js Apps

 Create a ChatBox Widget (like Intercom live chat) for your Next.js app.
+Nothing to maintain, it is completely serverless.
 When your website's visitor starts a session, the chat link is sent to your Slack channel.

 Check out the [the demo](https://upstash-chatbox.vercel.app).